keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

       Changing this number causes a new execution of checks for this workload only,
       not the entire application.
-  - **preDeploymentTasks** -- list each task or container to be run as part of the pre-deployment stage.
+  - **preDeploymentTasks** -- list each task
+    to be run as part of the pre-deployment stage.
     Task names must match the value of the `metadata.name` field for the associated [KeptnTaskDefinition](taskdefinition.md) resource.
-  - **postDeploymentTasks** -- list each task or container to be run as part of the post-deployment stage.
+  - **postDeploymentTasks** -- list each task
+    to be run as part of the post-deployment stage.
-    Task names must match the value of the `name` field for the associated [KeptnTaskDefinition](taskdefinition.md) resource.
+    Task names must match the value of the `metadata.name` field for the associated [KeptnTaskDefinition](taskdefinition.md) resource.
   - **preDeploymentEvaluations** -- list each evaluation to be run as part of the pre-deployment stage.
-    Evaluation names must match the value of the `name` field for the associated [KeptnEvaluationDefinition](evaluationdefinition.md)
+    Evaluation names must match the value of the `metadata.name` field for the associated [KeptnEvaluationDefinition](evaluationdefinition.md)
     resource.
   - **postDeploymentEvaluations** -- list each evaluation to be run as part of the post-deployment stage.
-    Evaluation names must match the value of the `name` field for the associated [KeptnEvaluationDefinition](evaluationdefinition.md)
+    Evaluation names must match the value of the `metadata.name` field for the associated [KeptnEvaluationDefinition](evaluationdefinition.md)
     resource.